Mimaaa/MINOR_WD_PEMA-NODE/README.md

 - Handlebars to handle the templating
 - Browserify to bundle the Javascript
 - The Movie Database API to request movie info
+- Installed a basic Service Worker for offline handling

 You can search for a movie and the app gives you some extra information about the movie.